-I am developing skill and control with different drawing materials I show an understanding of geometry and proportion in my drawings Making skills: Painting To explore making patterns, shapes and pictures using paints To experiment with mixing colours I am developing skill a paint To use my knowledge help communicate my • To use some different media and materials to communicate my ideas through painting To control brush strokes and apply tints and shades when painting To use and apply my knowledge of a range of methods and techniques to communicate my ideas through paint To apply tonal techniques and more complex colour theory to my own work Making skills: Mixed media and sculpture To explore using different materials to create texture or shape To manipulate a range of materials and use techniques such as clay-etching, printing and collage To use a range of materials to design and make a product using craft, weaving, printmaking, sculpture and clay To use a range of materials and techniques such as sewing, weaving, printmaking, sculpture, clay to communicate my ideas To use and apply my knowledge of a range of methods and techniques to communicate my ideas through a range of media in 2D and 3D form Evaluating To say what I like or don't like about my artwork To describe some of the art and design techniques I have used in my work To talk about the features I like in a piece of artwork, including my own and what I might change in my own work To talk in more detail about the techniques and materials used in my own work and the work of others To describe how I changed or adapted my work for a specific purpose To compare ideas, methods and approaches used in my own artwork and the work of others To use appropriate vocabulary to talk about details of the work To explain how an idea or theme has been represented in different ways through art To use language specific to a range of techniques to evaluate my own work and the work of other artists
+Making skills: Painting To explore making patterns, shapes and pictures using paints.
+To experiment with mixing colours.
+To develop greater ski using paint.
+To use knowledge of communicate ideas th colour theory to help To develop my drawing techniques using different media To show an understanding of geometry and proportion in drawings.
+To use some different media and materials to communicate my ideas through painting.
+To control brush strokes and apply tints and shades when painting.
+To draw using precision, perspective and detail To use and apply my knowledge of a range of methods and techniques to communicate my ideas through paint.
+To apply tonal techniques and more complex colour theory to my own work.
+Making skills: Mixed media and sculpture To explore using different materials to create texture or shape.
+To manipulate a range of materials and use techniques such as clay-etching, printing and collage.
+To use a range of materials to design and make a product using craft, weaving, printmaking, sculpture and clay.
+To use a range of materials and techniques such as sewing, weaving, printmaking, sculpture, clay to communicate my ideas.
+To use and apply the knowledge of a range of methods and techniques to communicate ideas through a range of media in 2D and 3D form.
+Evaluating To say what I like or don't like about my artwork.
+To describe some of the art and design techniques I have used in my work To talk about the features I like in a piece of artwork, including my own and what I might change in my own work.
+To talk in more detail about the techniques and materials used in my own work and the work of others.
+To describe how I changed or adapted my work for a specific purpose.
+To compare ideas, methods and approaches used in my own artwork and the work of others To use appropriate vocabulary to talk about details of the work.
+To explain how an idea or theme has been represented in different ways through art.
+To use language specific to a range of techniques to evaluate my own work and the work of other artists.